Today’s Gold Prices: USD1125.00, EUR 1009.87 and GBP 737.95 per ounce.

-There are growing concerns internationally that in the event of another systemic crisis – a Eurozone debt crisis or another Lehman Brothers collapse – there could be enforced bank closures or extended bank holidays as seen in Greece recently.
+There are growing concerns internationally that in the event of another Wall Street or global stock market crash and a new systemic crisis – a Eurozone debt crisis or another Lehman Brothers collapse – there could be enforced bank closures or extended bank holidays in the EU and U.S. as seen in Greece recently.

 In this scenario, deposit boxes and vaults in U.S. banks and financial institutions could be sealed and gold confiscated again.